Install Docker Engine on Ubuntu¶

 Tip: Use the

-option to preview the script steps before running it.
+--dry-runoption to preview the script steps before running it.

 Uninstall Docker Engine¶

-To uninstall Docker Engine, CLI, containerd
+To uninstall Docker Engine, CLI, containerd, and Docker Compose packages, run:

 sudo apt-get purge docker-ce docker-ce-cli containerd.io docker-buildx-plugin docker-compose-plugin docker-ce-rootless-extras